-previously, higher education As indicated generally produces higher incomes.
+As indicated previously, higher education generally produces higher incomes.
 And while both have improved since 1990, incomes in Cayce have fallen behind averages for the State.
-Median household, family and per capita incomes all lagged behind those for the State in 2000, but exceeded state averages in 1990.
+Median household, family and per capita incomes all lagged behind those for the State in 2000 and 2010.

-A closer look at incomes in Cayce reveals that over one-third of all households and one fourth of all families had in 2000 incomes less than
+A closer look at incomes in Cayce reveals that over one-third of all households and one fourth of all families had, in 2000, incomes less than \$25,000 a year.
+Another third had incomes less than \$50,000 a year.